deadlycoconuts/wikiweb2/README.md

  *Unforunately, the maximum search level that works on the server which hosts this application is 2.
 Nonetheless, you should be able to run the programme to your heart's content at **any** search depth on a development server.

-## Support
+## Features

 <img src="https://raw.githubusercontent.com/DeadlyCoconuts/wikiweb2/master/mobilepreview1.png" height="30%" width=30%> <img src="https://raw.githubusercontent.com/DeadlyCoconuts/wikiweb2/master/mobilepreview2.png" height="30%" width=30%>

+- Scrapes URLs found within the first paragraph/introduction/entire document of a Wikipedia page, and repeats the process for each subsequent link found
+- Offers customisation of the search depth and breadth level of the scraping
+    - Breadth: Select the relevant section of each Wikipedia page to look for URLs
+    - Depth: Enter the maximum search depth of the graph from the source node
+- Displays the interconnections between these URLs found in an interactive graph
+    - Click on a node to display only its neighbours
+    - Click on the same node again to revert back to the original display
+    - Drag the nodes around to rearrange and interact with them
+- Supported by mobile browsers on touch devices with smaller screen resolutions
+    - Resizing of webpages
-The application is also supported on mobile browsers on touch devices.
-In addition, the graph is modified to pack the nodes closer to one another in order to fit within the narrower screen dimensions.
+    - Modification of the graph to pack nodes closer to one another to fit narrower screen dimensions

+## Installation

-## How to run the application locally
+To run the application locally, follow the steps below:
 1. Clone the repository on your local device.

     `git clone https://github.com/DeadlyCoconuts/wikiweb2/`